Discovering Complementary Colors (with Free Color Wheel Printable)

 • Blue-Purple and Yellow-Orange

-Delving a little deeper than the six basic pairs, the 12 complementary colors include tertiary colors, which are easily created by mixing a primary color with a secondary color.
-These pairs add more depth to your color palette, allowing for many more creative possibilities.
+Delving deeper still, the 12 complementary colors include more tertiary colors, which are easily created by mixing a primary color with a secondary color.
+You can open up a ton of creative possibilities by learning these complementary color sets as well.
 Here they are:

 • Red and Green